Agent Tracing for Debugging Multi-Agent AI Systems

 - Visualization Dashboards: Provides graphical representations of agent trajectories, decision trees, and conversation forks.

-- Configuration Management: Supports editing prompts, models, and agent roles on-the-fly.
+- Configuration Management: Supports changing prompts and models on-the-fly.

-- Evaluation Hooks: Integrates automated and human-in-the-loop evaluation for quality assurance.
+- Evaluation: Integrates automated and human-in-the-loop evaluation for quality assurance.

 Example: Tracing in Practice